HyperAdapt: Simple High-Rank Adaptation: Empirical Experiments

 To evaluate the impact of \methodname{} on arithmetic reasoning, we follow the experimental setup from \citet{llmadapter}.
 We fine-tune each model on the Math10K dataset\cite{llmadapter}, which comprises training examples from GSM8K\cite{cobbe2021trainingverifierssolvemath} and AQuA \cite{ling2017programinductionrationalegeneration}.
 Models are then evaluated on six downstream arithmetic reasoning tasks.
 AddSub \cite{hosseini-etal-2014-learning} tests simple addition and subtraction word problems.
 SingleEq \cite{koncel-kedziorski-etal-2015-parsing} involves solving word problems that translate to a single algebraic equation.
 GSM8K \cite{cobbe2021trainingverifierssolvemath} features multi-step grade school problems.
 AQuA \cite{ling2017programinductionrationalegeneration} focuses on multiple-choice algebra questions, MultiArith\cite{roy2016solvinggeneralarithmeticword} requires sequential arithmetic steps, and SVAMP \cite{patel2021nlpmodelsreallyable} evaluates robustness through perturbed math problems.
 Because Math10K includes only two of these sub-tasks, this benchmark also assesses generalization to out-of-distribution arithmetic problems.

 The results are shown in \autoref{tab:arithmetic_reasoning_results}. \methodname{} demonstrates strong performance relative to existing PEFT methods across all model sizes.
-Considerably, when compared against LoRA and DoRA, \methodname{} shows comparable performance with 34 times fewer parameters for Qwen2.5-7B and Llama-3-8B and 37 times fewer parameters for Phi-4.
+Considerably, when compared against LoRA and DoRA, \methodname{} shows comparable performance with 34 times fewer parameters for Qwen-2.5-7B and Llama-3-8B and 37 times fewer parameters for Phi-4.
 LoRA$_{r=1}$ consistently underperforms standard LoRA across all model sizes, highlighting the limitations of aggressive rank reduction.
 Additionally, LoRA$_{r=1}$ also performs worse than our proposed method, which suggests that \methodname{} is able to use the same number of trainable parameters more effectively during fine-tuning.

 \methodname{} achieves comparable performance with most methods while using fewer parameters.
 Among the models compared, performance with Llama-3-8B \cite{grattafiori2024llama3herdmodels} stands out.
-Llama-3-8B is also one of the models released earlier compared to Qwen-2.5-7B \cite{qwen2025qwen25technicalreport} and Phi-4 \cite{abdin2024phi4technicalreport}, so it may have less data contamination compared to the newer models.

-For VeRA, we report both additional non-trainable parameters and trainable parameters.
-Both baseline high-rank methods (VeRA and BoFT) exhibit a significant reduction in trainable parameters compared to low-rank methods.
+Llama-3-8B is also one of the models released earlier compared to Qwen-2.5-7B \cite{qwen2025qwen25technicalreport} and Phi-4 \cite{abdin2024phi4technicalreport}, {showing that \methodname{} is more robust across different models.} For VeRA, we report both additional non-trainable parameters and trainable parameters.
+Both baseline high-rank methods (vera and BoFT) exhibit a significant reduction in trainable parameters compared to low-rank methods.
 However, \methodname{} stands out as more robust than these methods, as demonstrated by the performance in Llama-3-8B, where \methodname{} consistently shows \textbf{+9\%} improvement among these methods.